rhdtownsend/msg/docs/source/user-guide/spectral-abscissa.rst

    \Delta E_{\rm a,b} =
    \Delta A \, \Delta t \, \int_{\lambda_{\rm a}}^{\lambda_{\rm b}} F_{\lambda} \,{\rm d}\lambda.

-To measure this flux density, we place a spectrograph by placing a spectograph into the spectrum by placing a suitable device in situ at the
+To measure this flux density, we can place a spectrograph so that it intercepts and measures this energy.

 When we measure a spectrum, we may imagine we're determining :math:`F_{\lambda}` --- but that's only true in a fuzzy sense.
 In